Genomon-Project/paplot-doc/command.rst

 --title              Title of the graph
 --ellipsis           Abbreviated name of the graph.
 It is used for the graph file name. (ex, graph_**ca**.html) It is convenient to set it when outputting multiple files to the same directory.
 --overview           Outline of the graph (displayed in the index.html file).
---remarks            Text shown in the remark section of the index.html file (The default value is set in the setting tto be output in the remarks column.
-It displays it in index.html.
-If not specified, the value of the setting file ([style] remarks) is used.
+--remarks            Text shown in the remark section of the index.html file (The default value is set at ([style] remarks) in the setting file.

 The default values ​​are as follows.